Kipp, Alberta

-Kipp is a locality in Alberta, Canada within the Lethbridge County.
-It is located approximately 29 km northwest of Lethbridge between Highway 3 and a Canadian Pacific Railway (CPR) line.
+Kipp is a hamlet in Alberta, Canada that is under the jurisdiction of Lethbridge County.
+It is approximately 29 km northwest of Lethbridge between Highway 3 and a Canadian Pacific Kansas City (CPKC) line.

 Kipp originally began as a trading post called Fort Kipp, which was named after American whiskey trader Joe Kipp.
 Although not at the same location as the fort, Kipp takes its name from Fort Kipp.